 In spite of McDowell’s fondness for Dark, he still found the manager’s calling the pitches from the dugout an obstacle, just as he did when Tebbetts was the skipper.
 Catcher Ray Fosse said he would “get a sore neck from looking into the dugout as Alvin was calling the pitches.
 But most of the time Sam just shook me off and threw what he wanted.”

 Oakland slugger Reggie Jackson said of McDowell, “I like Sudden and I think he’s got the greatest fastball, curveball, slider, and changeup I ever saw.
 I call him ‘Instant Heat.’
 Sudden simplifies things out there.
 You know he’s gonna challenge you, his strength against yours, and either you beat him or he beats you.
 And he won’t throw at you, either, because he’s too nice a guy.
 He knows that with his fastball he could kill you if he ever hit you.”

 After the deal that sent Siebert to Boston, Luis Tiant was sent packing as well, to Minnesota.
 In return, the Indians received third baseman Graig Nettles and pitcher Dean Chance.
 Minnesota released Tiant after the 1970 season.
 He was signed and released by Atlanta in 1971 without pitching for them.
-Eventually he found a found a home in Boston, where he was a three-time 20 game winner for the Red Sox in the 1970s.
+Eventually he found a home in Boston, where he was a three-time 20 game winner for the Red Sox in the 1970s.